bamit99/Versa-Configuration-Scanner/README.md

-# Versa Configuration Auditor
+# Configuration Auditor

-This is a web-based tool to audit Versa Networks configuration files for security vulnerabilities and best-practice deviations.
-You can upload configuration files in various formats (CLI, JSON, XML), and the tool will generate a report with its findings.
+This is a web-based tool designed to audit network device configuration files for security vulnerabilities and best-practice deviations.
+It supports multiple platforms and provides a user-friendly interface for uploading files, tracking scan progress, and reviewing historical reports.

 ## Features

+-   **Multi-Platform Support with Auto-Detection:** Automatically identifies the vendor/platform (e.g., Versa) of the uploaded configuration file based on its content.
+Future extensions will support more platforms.
 -   **Multi-Format Support:** Parses configurations from CLI (`set` commands), JSON, and XML files.
+-   **Asynchronous Scanning & Session Recovery:** Long-running scans are processed in the background, allowing the user to navigate away or refresh the page.
+The tool can recover the status of ongoing or completed scans upon returning.
-- **Extensible Rule Engine:** Audit rules are defined in an external `rules.json` file, making it easy to add or modify checks without changing the core application logic.
+-   **Extensible Rule Engine:** Audit rules are defined in external JSON files, organized by platform, making it easy to add or modify checks without changing the core application logic.
-- **Web-Based UI:** A simple and clean user interface for uploading files and viewing reports.
+-   **Web-Based UI with Navigation:** A clean and intuitive user interface with a global navigation bar to easily switch between the main scanner page and the scan history.
+-   **Scan History Dashboard:** A dedicated page to view a list of all past scans, their status, and links to their respective reports.
 -   **HTML & CSV Reporting:** Generates a user-friendly HTML report and a CSV file for easy data export and analysis.
-- **Persistent CSV Reports:** Findings are appended to a CSV file, creating a historical log of all scans.
+-   **Persistent Scan Records:** Scan metadata (status, filename, platform, report link) is stored in a SQLite database, ensuring history is retained across application restarts.

 ## Project Structure

 ```
 .
-├── app.py              # Main Flask application file (routes, views, config parsing)
+├── app.py              # Main Flask application file (routes, views, task management)
-├── engine.py           # Contains the core RuleEngine for evaluating configs
+├── engine.py           # Contains core logic: PlatformDetector, BaseConfigParser, VersaConfigParser, RuleEngine
+├── database.py         # Handles SQLite database initialization and operations for scan history
+├── IMPROVEMENT_TRACKER.md # Document tracking potential future enhancements
-├── rules.json          # Extensible list of audit rules
+├── rules/              # Directory for platform-specific audit rules
+│   └── versa/
+│       └── rules.json  # Audit rules for Versa configurations
 ├── requirements.txt    # Python package dependencies
 ├── templates/
+│   ├── base.html       # Base template for consistent UI (includes navigation)
-│   ├── index.html      # Main upload page
+│   ├── index.html      # Main configuration upload/scanner page
-│   └── report.html     # Report view template
+│   ├── report.html     # Audit report view template
+│   └── history.html    # Scan history dashboard template
 ├── uploads/            # Directory for storing uploaded config files (ignored by git)
 │   └── .gitkeep
 ├── reports/            # Directory for generated HTML and CSV reports (ignored by git)